zakkhoyt/PHAsset-Utility/README.md

 ### PHAsset+Utility
-A category to simplify common PHAsset functions (Saving to camera roll, updating location, retreiving metatdata)
+A category to simplify common PHAsset functions.

 ##### Note: This class assumes that you've already prompted for permissions like so:
 ```